 Better Commit Policy for Jira Cloud

-Verify the changes committed to Git, Bitbucket, GitHub, GitLab against configurable rulesHow does it work?
+Automatically check Git, Bitbucket, GitHub & GitLab commits and pull requests against configurable rulesHow does it work?

-- validated links between commits and Jira work items
+- validate links between commits, pull requests and Jira work items 🔗

 ← Learn more by watching the intro video in the left.